general dentistry

 Dentin

 Just inside the enamel, there is a layer of dentin.
 Dentin is a layer that has small tubes (tubules) that connect the pulp to the enamel.
-So, this allows for the sensation of temperatures and pressure to travel from the enamel to the pulp.
+So, this allows sensations of temperature and pressure to travel from the enamel to the pulp.

 Pulp

 The pulp is the portion that contains the “live” part of your tooth.
 Blood vessels and nerves reside in the pulp, keeping your teeth alive and healthy.
-Also, if you receive damage to the pulp, it is possible for the tooth to die.
+Also, if the pulp is damaged, the tooth can die.

 Cementum